-The artistic research group Performance Practice in Perspective is all about performing music and drama.
+The artistic research group Performance Practice in Perspective (UP) is all about performing music and drama.
 By performing we mean playing existing scores or texts, improvising, reconstructing, creating while playing.
 In short, our research centres on all possible implications of acting artistically, as a creative and performative act.

 What happens while you play?